 You can make this game work for word family words by using less popsicle sticks and KABOOM sticks and making smaller sets for each word family.
-You may use 10 word sticks and 2 KABOOM sticks per set.
+You may use ten word sticks and two KABOOM sticks per set.

 One of the most popular word work activities is word searches!
 Students love putting on their detective hat and searching for hidden words.
 You can hide any type of word in a word search to help students practice different literacy skills such as CVC words, CVCe words, short vowel words, long vowel words, or even sight words or word family words.

 To make your own word search, draw a 5 x 5 table on the whiteboard.
-You may want to do this while your students are at specials, recess, or before school so they don’t see where you hide the words. 🙂 Choose 3-5 words to hide in the word search, writing those in the spaces first.
+Choose three to five words to hide in the word search, writing those in the spaces first.
 Then, fill in the extra spaces with random letters.
+You may want to do this while your students are at specials, recess, or before school so they don't see where you hide the words!

 To play, have students take turns coming up to the whiteboard and using a dry-erase marker to shade in the letters for the words they find.
 If you have magnets, they can use these to mark the letters as well.

 Make this easier by writing the words they're looking for off to the side.
 Students can mark them off as they find them.
 To make this more challenging, have the students find the words independently and then write them off to the side.